satish358/ai-trip-planner-ui-react/README.md

 - Fist stop the `dev` server if running.
 - Then use `npm run build` to build the project.
-- Replace the `dist` folder to backend folder.
+- Replace the `dist` folder in backend with newly build folder.